CodeJugalbandi/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 Thread[main,5,main] Server echoing line back => HELO
 ```

-**BRAMHA** I can also add more clients that connect to this server and I do this by running 4 clients who try to connect at the same time.
+**BRAHMA** I can also add more clients that connect to this server and I do this by running 4 clients who try to connect at the same time.

 ```java
 public class Client implements AutoCloseable {